supanthapaul/ecellvitb-certificate-generator/README.md

 Automatic certificate generation and validation platform.
 View the live site [here](https://ecellvitb-certification.netlify.app/).

-The code is not perfect, and most not commented.
+The code is not perfect, and mostly not commented.
 Observe at your own risk ✨

 ## Setup
 This project uses Firebase.
 To connect it with your firebase project, create a `.env` file on the root directory with the following keys,